json-next/json-feed/README.md

-Comments • Unquoted keys • Multi-line strings • Trailing commas • Optional commas • Auto-Wrapped in Object/Hash • Simple Version • and more
+Comments • Unquoted keys • Multi-line strings • Trailing commas • Optional commas • Auto-wrapped feeds • Simple version string • `<..-..>` shortcuts • Optional `=` is the new `:` • and more

 # JSON v1.1 Feed